luciodiri/limitedq/readme.md

 ## Transform add to cart button into a quantity selector
 ## Allow admin to restrict maximum quantity allowed on buttons

-###Notes:
+### Notes:
-- This is a proof of concept with limited scope
+This is a proof of concept with limited scope.

+Out of scope:

-- no plugin maintenance hooks
+- plugin maintenance hooks
+- do hooks and filter, for other plugins extension
-- no robust error handling or gracefull fallbacks
+- robust error handling and graceful fallbacks
-- no logging
+- logging
-- no secure validation guaranteed
+- secure validation
-- no automated testing
+- automated testing

 Ref: